 Understanding self-employment tax

+Self-employment tax is paid in addition to your regular income tax.
 It is possible to owe $0 in income tax and still owe self-employment tax.
-Self-employment tax is an additional tax that you must pay to the federal government to fund Medicare and Social Security.
+When you pay self-employment tax, you help fund Medicare and Social Security.
 These payments are your contributions to your Social Security pension and Medicare eligibility.
 If you were an employee, part of these contributions would be withheld from your pay and the other part would be paid by your employer.
-Because you work for yourself, you are responsible for both the “employer” and “employee” portions of the tax.
-For Tax Year 2021 (returns filed in 2022), the self-employment tax rate is 15.3 percent.

 Who must file taxes?